The Gambia’s government has banned its female employees from leaving their hair uncovered at work, a leaked memo quoted by private newspapers says.

 All heads of departments and agencies are urgently advised to implement this directive and bring it to the attention of their femalestaff within their line departments and agencies.
 All are strictly advised to adhere to this new directives.”

 Mr Jammeh, who seized power in 1994 as a 29-year-old army lieutenant, is accused by rights activists of presiding over a brutal regime which is intolerant of dissent.
-His critics has accused him of violating the country’s constitution.
+His critics have accused him of violating the country’s constitution.
 They are also of the opinion that Gambia has more serious matters that=n that of religion such as the skyrocketing prices of basic commodities, collapsing economy, inadequate health service, poor education standard, mass emigration of youths to Europe by the back door, threats to the independence of the judiciary and dismissal of public servants on executive directives, etc.

 On a general note, Muslim scholars believe that Islam requires Muslim women to cover their hair in public, but this requirement is not being strictly adhered to in The Gambia.